ICRAR/daliuge/docs/running.rst

 Zeroconf
 ^^^^^^^^
 The Master Manager also opens a zeroconf service, which allows the Node Managers to register and deregister and thus the MM is always up to date with the node available in the cluster.
 NOTE: This mechanism is currently not implemented for the DIMs, i.e. a DIM does not register with the MM automatically.
 Since it is not possible to guess which NM should belong to which DIM, the NMs also do not register with a DIM.
-When starting the development version of the image the single NM is automatically assigned to the DIM on localhost.
+For convenience and as an exception to this rule, when starting the development version of the daliuge-engine image, the single NM is automatically assigned to the DIM on localhost.

 ..
 [1] The daemon process is listening on port 9000 by default.